The Bang Records StoryThe Bang Records story falls neatly into three parts. From 1965-1973, the label was established and

 We were doing a show in Tulsa, Oklahoma, with the Dave Clark Five.
 "Hang On Sloopy" was originally

-the Strangeloves album, the same track "Hang On Sloopy" was supposed to be the followup to "I Want
+on the Strangeloves album, the same track "Hang On Sloopy" was supposed to be the followup to "I

-Candy."
-The Dave Clark Five were leaving, getting ready to go back to England, and they needed a new
+Want Candy."
+The Dave Clark Five were leaving, getting ready to go back to England, and they needed

-single.
+a new single.
 They loved what we were doing with "Sloopy."
 They taped it.
-We were supposed to fly home, and
+We were supposed to fly

-Ohio, and do a show on the way home and pick up a couple of thousand bucks?"
-We said fine.
+in Dayton, Ohio, and do a show on the way home and pick up a couple of thousand bucks?"
+We said

 backup band.
 They were a last minute replacement as a backup for the Strangeloves.
 We were standing